-We have audited the accompanying consolidated balance sheets of Dataram Corporation and Subsidiaries ("the Company") as of April 30, 2013 and 2012, and the related consolidated statements of operations, stockholders' equity and cash flows for each of the years in the three year period ended April 30, 2013.
+We have audited the accompanying consolidated balance sheets of Dataram Corporation and Subsidiaries as of April 30, 2014 and 2013, and the related consolidated statements of operations, stockholders' equity and cash flows for each of the years in the three year period ended April 30, 2014.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.